SAINT DENIS/PARIS, FRANCE

 Laurène Legrand, Meriem Zoghlami and François Perrin from the Terraquée theatre company http://www.cieterraquee.com/la-compagnie/ in the outskirts of Paris have set up a project around the exhibition "Women of mathematics throughout Europe" with 12 years old school children of the Iqbal Masih school in Saint Denis, a suburb North of Paris:

-The project started on February the 20th with the visit of the exhibition and will end up with the kick off of their own exhibition by the end of June (probably the 24th).
+The project started on February the 20th with the visit of the exhibition and ended up with the kick off of their own exhibition at the end of June.

 The following questions were asked by attendees, the mathematicians will (or have answered) as soon as possible.